Organisation DetailsView Website

 A&Out- A&Out is our global network both for staff that identify as LGBT+ and staff that want to support and promote the equality of their LGBT+ colleagues (our allies).
-Globally A&Out has over 100 LGBT+ members and over 700 allies.
-The purpose of A&Out is to encourage diversity and to offer support and networking opportunities to A&O staff.
+Globally, A&Out has over 100 LGBT+ members and over 700 allies.
+The purpose of A&Out is to raise awareness and to offer support and networking opportunities to A&O staff.
 The network also focuses on contributing to the business of the firm by developing new client relationships within the LGBT+ community and strengthening existing ones.
 A&Out members participate in networking events with clients and other law firms and regularly host their own events.

 A&O has taken on a growing number of pro bono cases on LGBT+ rights, with some significant successes in recent years.

-In the UK, associate Josh Little was awarded a LawWorks Pro Bono Award for his, and the wider A&O team’s, work to help campaign for an historic amendment in Parliament to broaden the scope of the disregarding scheme for historical gay sex offences – thereby clearing convictions for thousands of deceased gay and bi men.
+In the UK, associate Josh Little was awarded a LawWorks Pro Bono Award for his, and the wider A&O teams, work to help campaign for an historic amendment in Parliament to broaden the scope of the disregarding scheme for historical gay sex offences – thereby clearing convictions for thousands of deceased gay and bi men.
 The scheme became known as ‘Turing’s Law’ after the World War II Enigma code-breaker, Alan Turing, who committed suicide in 1954 following a conviction for gross indecency.

 A&O’s team, led by partner Andrew Denny, advised LGBT+ rights organisation Stonewall on how the Protection of Freedoms Act 2012 could be extended to clear a wider range of offences not covered by the original scheme, such as holding hands or kissing in public.
-This has also bolstered moves to introduce a similar scheme in Scotland.

-A&O’s Global Women’s Network, works to ensure that we are a firm where women can achieve their potential and rise to the most senior positions.
+A&O’s Women’s Network, works to ensure that we are a firm where women can achieve their potential and rise to the most senior positions.
 Though creating genuine equality is a challenge we face globally and the barriers vary depending on jurisdiction, there is a lot that we can learn from each other.

 We know it will take time to achieve equal proportions of men and women at the top of our business, but our gender strategy is designed to provide visibility and accountability for making progress every year until we get there.
 We also know that barriers exist for women in the workplace whatever their role, so many of our initiatives are designed to benefit support staff as well as lawyers.